GiovannyJTT/Smooth-Dragon/README.md

 1. Loads the particle system from json file and creates an instance of `nebula` that will be used to render
     * `Nebula.SpriteRenderer` needs the main `THREE.Scene`
-2. Provides a method for updating the `dragon fire particles` according to dragon mouth position after
+2. Provides a method for updating the `dragon fire particles` according to dragon mouth position
     * `DragonFire.update_to_dragon_mouth` performs a sequence of translations and rotations to place / update properly the particles emitter while dragon is rotating

 ## This repository